Role-Based Permissions

 style C fill:#DDE3DB,stroke:#2c3827,color:#100F0F" %}

-* **Modifying roles**: You can only create/edit roles that have equal or fewer privileges than yours
+* **Modifying roles**: you can only create or edit roles that have equal or fewer privileges than yours.

 ## Common Role Examples

-A role that can review admin-visible conversations/messages but cannot interact in them:
+A role that can review admin-visible conversations and messages but cannot interact in them:

 ```json